Fishing in Connecticut

 Bantam Lake

 Bantam Lake near Litchfield is the largest natural body of water in Connecticut.
 This lake is a pike fishery with anglers often catching pike between 10 and 15 pounds.
-This lake is also a terrific spot to go fishing in Connecticut for large and smallmouth bass, with 10 to 15 bass fishing tournaments occurring here annually.
+Bantam is also a terrific spot to go fishing in Connecticut for large and smallmouth bass, and there are 10 to 15 bass fishing tournaments here every year.
 While you can fish from a boat on this lake, there are also wheelchair-friendly fishing piers.

 Mill River